chipcullen/chipcullen_com_hugo/content/post/django-3-referrer-policy-change.md

 ## TL;DR:

-If you have a Django application, and you've upgraded to 3.1 or later, and you make extensive use of iframes or the `referrer` attribute in some way, you will want to think about setting `SECURE_REFERRER_POLICY` so that you aren't blindly walking into the new default of `same-origin`.
+If you have a Django application, and you've upgraded to 3.1 or later, and you make extensive use of `iframe`s or the `referrer` attribute in some way, you will want to think about setting `SECURE_REFERRER_POLICY` so that you aren't unwittingly walking into the new default of `same-origin`.

 ## Backstory

-Just sharing a hard lesson that we learned on a project at work, having to do with upgrading to Django 3.1.
+I'm sharing a hard lesson that we learned on a project at work, having to do with upgrading to Django 3.1.

 This project involves at it's core experience an `iframe`.
 Inside that `iframe` is another application that depends on the parent frame's `referrer` attribute.

 ## What is a "referrer"?

-A "referrer" is an attribute that a parent page shares with either an `<iframe>` or a link that let's that other frame/page know "you were referred to by this URL".
+A "referrer" is an attribute that a parent page shares with either an `<iframe>` or a link that let's that other frame/page know "this URL referred the user to you".

-So, if **Site A** has a link to **Site B**, and a user clicks on that link, when they arrive at **Site B**, **Site B** would know what URL sent the user to them.
+If **Site A** has a link to **Site B**, and a user clicks on that link, when they arrive at **Site B**, **Site B** would know what URL sent the user to them.

 The same thing applies to `<iframes> ` - if Site A has an iframe to Site B, Site B would then know what was _referring_ to it.

 ## What is "referrer-policy", then?

-There are various situations where you may or may _not_ want to share that information.
+You may or may _not_ want to share that information.
 By setting a referrer *policy*, you are declaring in what circumstances you want to share the referrer attribute.
 [There are lots of different options that you can specify](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy).

  As of Django 3.0, the framework allows you to set this policy.

 ## What changed in Django 3.0?

 [Django 3.0 added a new setting](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-SECURE_REFERRER_POLICY) - `SECURE_REFERRER_POLICY`.
-However, it defaulted to `None` initially.
+It defaulted to `None` initially.

-With that set to `None`, or in it's absence otherwise (which was the case in Django 2.x and below), then no policy was set.
+With that set to `None`, or in it's absence (which was the case in Django 2.x and below), no policy is set.

 Browsers then, when they get a response in this situation, default to the policy  `no-referrer-when-downgrade` - more on what _that_ means in a minute.